Stability for multiple Lamb dipoles: Introduction

 \subsubsection{Point vortex case}

 To see whether \eqref{eq:goal} has any chance to work, it is natural to first consider the case when each Lamb dipole is replaced by a point vortex.
 This was indeed considered in the pioneering work \cite{ILL2003}.
 To be concrete, take an initial data of the form with $\Gmm_{i}, h_{i}(0) > 0$ and $p_{1}(0) > \cdots > p_{N}(0)$.
 In the absence of interactions, the $i$-th vortex translates horizontally to the right with uniform speed $V_{i} := \Gmm_{i}/(4\pi h_{i}(0))$.
-Similarly with the assumptions of Theorem \ref{thm:N-Lamb-dipoles}, we take If we now let \eqref{eq:ini-PV} evolve according to the $N$ vortex system on $\bbR^2_+$ (Kirchhoff--Helmholtz equation) under the assumptions \eqref{eq:ini-PV-assume}, then it can be proved that the corresponding solution is global in time and satisfies for all $1 \le i \le N$ and $t \ge 0$.
-Therefore, an analogue of \eqref{eq:goal} holds for sufficiently separated point vortices, although we do not really have a concept corresponding to the enstrophy in this case.
+Similarly with the assumptions of Theorem \ref{thm:N-Lamb-dipoles}, we take If we now let \eqref{eq:ini-PV} evolve according to the $N$ vortex system on $\bbR^2_+$ (Kirchhoff--Helmholtz equation) under the assumptions \eqref{eq:ini-PV-assume}, then it can be proved that the corresponding solution is global in time and satisfies for all $1 \le i \le N$ and $t \ge 0$.\footnote{{In \cite{ILL2003}, the proof was given only in the case $N = 2$.
+In the case of general $N$, probably the simplest way to prove it is to repeat the bootstrapping scheme used in the current work.
+Filamentation, which is the main enemy in the case of Lamb dipoles, is completely absent for point vortices and the proof is significantly simpler.}} Therefore, an analogue of \eqref{eq:goal} holds for sufficiently separated point vortices, although we do not really have a concept corresponding to the enstrophy in this case.
 The key observations which give \eqref{eq:stability-PV} are: if we take $D_{i}(t)$ to be the smallest distance from $X_{i}(t)$ to the other point vortices in $\bbR^2_+$, we have the interaction velocity decay $\lesssim (D_{i}(t))^{-2}$, as well as linear in time separation $D_{i}(t)- D_{i}(0) \gtrsim t$, which makes the integrated (from $t = 0$ to $+\infty$) effect of mutual interactions small, as long as $D_{i}(0)$ is large.
-This type of velocity decay and linear separation, whose precise version is given in Lemma \ref{lem:vel-decay} below, is indeed the key mechanism behind our main results as well.
+This type of velocity decay and linear separation, whose precise version is given in Lemma \ref{lem:vel-decay} below, is indeed the key mechanism behind our main results as well. {However, despite the above analogue, the setting of our main results is different from the desingularization regime: the Lamb dipoles have $O(1)$ energy and enstrophy as long as they have bounded velocity and circulation (integral of the vorticity), while energy and enstrophy blow up in the desingularization regime. }